 The factors that contributed are as follows:

 - Low energy costs have spurred a flood of new investment in virgin plastics production.
-Plastics Recycling Update, sister publication to Resource Recycling, previously reported on several of the U.S. expansion projects that are underway.
+Plastics Recycling Update previously reported on several of the U.S. expansion projects that are underway.
 “There will likely be a dramatic increase in the production of virgin resins during the next three years, leading to lower, possibly much lower, prices,” according to the report.
-It adds that polyethylene (PE) will likely feel the biggest impact, followed by polyethylene terephthalate (PET) and polypropylene (PP).
-“The full impact of shale energy investments are expected to start to bite in 2018 and carry forward past 2020,” the report notes.
+It adds that PE will likely feel the biggest impact, followed by PET and PP. “The full impact of shale energy investments are expected to start to bite in 2018 and carry forward past 2020,” the report notes.